PaulMcClernan/OpenXTalk-GMIDILib/README.md

-# LiveCode Library for General MIDI(GM) & General Standard(GS) Names and Numbers
+# OpenXTalk Library for General MIDI(GM) & General Standard(GS) Names and Numbers
-LiveCode Builder Lib of General MIDI Utilities
+OXT Builder Lib of General MIDI Utilities

-I've started this LiveCode builder library for General MIDI Utilities.
+I've started this Builder library for General MIDI Utilities.
 Right now it only contains functions for converting some MIDI Numbers (0-127) into human readable names.
 I intend to expand it in the near furture.

 # So far there are functions for: